Dawe000/PyHard/pyhard-vendor-sdk/README.md

 );
 ```

-## Payment Detection
+## 🔄 Payment Detection

-The SDK automatically detects new payments by polling Blockscout for events.
-You can use the `usePaymentDetection` hook to get notified when new payments are made:
+The SDK automatically detects new payments by polling Blockscout for events:

 ```tsx
 function PaymentNotification() {